willstepp/writings/hunger/hunger.md

 There were no smiles on their faces.
 Mika noticed they were polite but the familarity they had once greeted him with was gone.
 He was treated like a stranger.

 The path through the village was lively with people from the tribe.
 This was a period when the hunters were at home.
 Mika smelled the cooked meat and salivated.
 He went through the village with his head down.
 He was not used to being around them.
 He was not used to human voices.
 From all sides he felt their eyes upon him.
+In silence he listened to the things they said.

 What happened to him out there?

 He’s been gone for weeks.

-Like a miracle.
-I thought he was dead, and yet here he is.
+A miracle.
+I thought he was dead.
+Yet here he is.

-Where is the rest of him?
+But where is the rest of him?
 All I see are skin and bones.

-Some laughed.
+Some laughed at that.

-What’s in the bucket?
+What does he have in the bucket?

 What is he doing?

-Mika looked up and saw his friend Tye.
+Mika saw his friend Tye.
 He saw Mohe and Leoti too.
 All his friends.
 The elders.
 Yaholo and Kulsathee.
 They all stared at him with pitying, unbelieving eyes.
 But he did not speak to them, nor they to him.
 Then, near the back of the crowd, he saw his mother approach with her sisters.
 Her face when she saw him fell in horror.
-She placed a hand over her mouth and cried.
+She placed a hand over her mouth and sobbed into it.
 Her sisters consoled her.

 As he walked a crowd grew until it was fifty strong.
 They kept their distance but followed just behind.